cryogen-project/cryogen/evalapply.io/resources/templates/md/pages/about.md

 I am Erwin Rooijakkers.
 I live in Amsterdam.
 After my studies of Liberal Arts and Sciences (major in Physics and Astronomy) and [Transpersonal Psychology](https://en.wikipedia.org/wiki/Transpersonal_psychology) I considered myself very lucky that I was accepted in a software engineering traineeship at a Dutch company called [Sogyo](http://www.sogyo.nl/).
 Here I learned about the software world and programmed mainly in Java, .NET and tried various other languages (e.g., Erlang).
 In my free time I coded in Ruby (on Rails) and on Mono.
 Currently I work in Scala at ING.
 I love Lisps and I hope to use it professionally one day.

 ### Why?
 One of the things that was difficult not to take away from [Soft Skills - The software developer's life manual](http://www.amazon.com/Soft-Skills-software-developers-manual/dp/1617292397) is that you have to start a blog.
 Starting a blog is a good idea because you learn from the topics you write about, you will learn to write better, and it helps your visibility.
-My goal with the blog are exactly those things: to improve myself as a programmer and writer and to start conversations with other ~~software developers~~people.
+My goal with the blog are exactly those things: to improve myself as a programmer and writer and to start conversations with others.

 ### What?
-I'll try to write two blog posts a week about things that interest me.
+I'll try to write one long (> 1.000 words) blog post a week about things that interest me.

 ### How?
 The blog is built using [Cryogen](http://cryogenweb.org/).
 This is a basic static site generator built in Clojure that uses Markdown or AsciiDoc pages and compiles them to HTML.
 I want to add the following functionality to Cryogen myself: